+d.
 Single Source

-In the case of Professional Services where the school or office performed the Informal RFP process (under Chapter 5, sections E.2 and F.2) which yielded no other competitive responses, schools must obtain prior approval from the Instructional Area Superintendent of their Educational Service Center (ESC) on the applicable justification memorandum to submit a Single Source contract request.
+In the case of Professional Services where the school or office performed the Informal RFP process, which yielded no other competitive responses, schools must obtain prior approval from the Instructional Area Superintendent of their Educational Service Center (ESC) on the applicable justification memorandum to submit a Single Source contract request.
 Offices must obtain prior senior staff approval on the applicable justification memorandum to submit a Single Source contract request.
 The Board of Education and Procurement Services Division policies limit the use of the single source and/or sole source purchases.
 Every effort must be taken by schools and offices to solicit competition when procuring for goods and services.

-In cases where PSD and the School/Office agree via justification that only a single vendor will properly meet the needs of the District, competition is exempt.
+In cases where Procurement Services and the School/Office agree via justification that only a single vendor will properly meet the needs of the District, competition is exempt.